patrickbucher/learning-powershell/README.md

 There are usually more properties than are being shown in the console output.
 (Pipe the result through a `ConvertTo-*` Cmdlet to see all properties.)

-Inspect the proprties of an object, e.g. the current `Directory` (works on single and multiple items):
+Inspect the members of an object, e.g. the current `Directory` (works on single and multiple items):

     > Get-Item -Path . | Get-Member
+    > Get-Item -Path . | Get-Member -MemberType Property

 Members of the type _ScriptProperty_ are added dynamically by the running PowerShell process.